 How does the funding work for a PhD student?

-In our department, fulltime PhD students are are provided a stipend, benefits, and full tuition for at least five years, as long as progress milestones are being met.
+In our department, fulltime PhD students are provided funding for living expenses, benefits, and full tuition for at least five years, as long as progress milestones are being met.
+Students in the PhD program are offered a competitive annual stipend.
+For the 2015-2016 academic year, the base stipend is $30,000.
 Students are highly encouraged to seek their own outside funding, as this can increase their stipend and can be quite prestigious.